Just Men!

 Just Men! is an American game show that aired on NBC Daytime from January 3 to April 1, 1983.
 The show starred Betty White, who won an Emmy award for her work on the show, with Steve Day announcing.
-It pitted two female contestants who were asked to predict answers to questions posed previously to a panel of seven male celebrities.
+It pitted two female contestants who were asked to predict answers to a series of yes/no questions posed previously to a panel of seven male celebrities.

 The show was created and produced by Rick Rosner, who was producing CHiPs at the time for NBC, and was a joint production of Rosner Television, Century Towers Productions, and Orion Television.
 This was one of two collaborations among the three entities.
 Rosner was later responsible for reviving another NBC game show, Hollywood Squares, which he co-produced with Century Towers with Orion distributing.

 The general format of the game, in which the contestant determines whether a celebrity answers "yes" or "no" to a question, is similar to Heatter-Quigley's The Celebrity Game, which aired on CBS from 1964 to 1965.

+This was also the first game show in history to have two female contestants playing prior to another short-lived, male-oriented game show Mind of a Man hosted by comedian DeRay Davis that also featured two female contestants playing that aired on Game Show Network (GSN) in 2014.

 Gameplay

-Two female contestants, one usually a returning champion, competed.

-The object of the game was for the women to win keys by correctly predicting answers to questions posed previously to a panel of seven celebrities (all of whom were men, hence the name of the show).
-One of the keys started a car, which White demonstrated with the actual key at the start of each program before dropping it into a clear plastic box, along with six other keys.
-The keys slid down a series of slopes inside the box, emerging through an opening at the bottom of the box.
-White then took all seven keys out of the box, the identity of the ignition key now obscured by the shuffle, and handed one key to each of the panelists.
+Two female contestants, one usually a returning champion, competed for a chance to win a car displayed on the stage.
+At the beginning of each episode, the host used the car's actual ignition key to start it, then dropped that key and six others into a clear plastic box fitted with internal chutes to mix them.
+One key was given to each panelist; throughout the main game, a panelist stopped taking any active role once a contestant had claimed his key.
+The champion played first in every round.

 Round 1

-In Round 1, the panel was asked a yes or no question to which at least two celebrities had answered "yes."
-Starting with the champion, each woman questioned the panel for one minute, using topic-related questions prepared for them in advance.
-Each contestant then selected a celebrity she thought had answered "yes."
-The celebrity revealed his answer by opening a folder and placing it in front of him.
-If the celebrity answered "yes," the contestant won his key and the celebrity was eliminated from further play.
-The contestants took turns asking questions of the remaining celebrities, choosing until two keys had been claimed.
+The contestants were presented with a question to which at least two panelists had answered "yes."
+Each contestant questioned the panel for one minute, using a provided list of topic-related questions, then attempted to select one panelist she believed had said "yes."
+A correct guess awarded that panelist's key.
+If both contestants guessed correctly, the round ended at that point.
+Otherwise, they took turns asking one question at a time to any one panelist of their choice and predicting who said "yes"; the round ended once a total of two keys had been claimed.

 Round 2

-In Round 2, the panel was asked another yes or no question, to which at least two of the remaining celebrities had answered "no." The second round started the same as the first: if the celebrity answered "no," the contestant won his key and the celebrity was eliminated from further play.
-A wrong prediction, however, resulted in the key being awarded to the contestant's opponent.
-Each contestant took one turn.
+The contestants were presented with a question to which at least two of the remaining five panelists had answered "no." They questioned the panel as in Round 1 and attempted to guess who had answered "no." As in Round 1, a correct guess awarded the panelist's key; however, a miss gave the key to the opponent.
+Each contestant had one turn.